-And I will also explain the learning benefits that arise out of an activity such as this one.
+And I’ll also explain the learning benefits that arise out of this kind of pretend play activity!

 You can make indoor camping as simple and budget friendly as you would like, or you can turn it into an extravagant event.

 If you home school or have a home based daycare, you could set up a camping area in your house and keep it there for several weeks, targeting different areas of language development and learning during that time.

 Theme based learning is a great way for kids to gain new vocabulary and skills.

 Indoor Camping Ideas For Kids – Learn and Play at the Same Time!